fletchjp/CANGATE/README.md

 I have still to talk to Phil Silver to check what the actual requirements are.

+I have still to do testing with the FCU.

 John Fletcher <M6777> August 2023